CalSTRS 2% at 60

 CalSTRS 2% at 62

-If you are a CalSTRS 2% at 62 member, your final compensation is based on your highest 36 consecutive months of average compensation earnable, and you are not eligible for 12 month final compensation.
+If you are a CalSTRS 2% at 62 member, your final compensation is based on your highest average annual compensation earnable during any 36 consecutive months, and you are not eligible for 12-month final compensation.

-For all members, 36 month final compensation may be calculated using non-consecutive periods if your salary was reduced as a result of a reduction in school funds.
-Upon certification from your employer, CalSTRS will exclude the period of the salary reduction when determining final compensation.
+For all members, 36-month final compensation may be calculated using nonconsecutive periods if your salary was reduced as a result of a reduction in school funds.
+Upon certification from your employer, CalSTRS will exclude the period of the reduction in school funds when determining final compensation.

-Compensation earnable is the creditable compensation you could earn in a school year for service performed on a full-time basis.
-Your compensation earnable is determined by dividing the sum of your earnings for which contributions are credited to your Defined Benefit account by the sum of your service credit earned during the school year.
+Compensation earnable for a school year is the weighted average of the amount that you would have been paid if you had worked in each of your assignments on a full-time basis, which is also known as the annualized pay rate, plus any remuneration in addition to salary.
+Your compensation earnable is determined by dividing the total amount of salary earnings for which contributions are credited to your Defined Benefit account by the sum of the total amount of service credit earned during the school year and adding any remuneration in addition to salary.

-If you have earned creditable compensation at multiple pay rates during a school year and your service credit at the highest pay rate is at least equal to 90 percent of a school year, then your compensation earnable will be your highest pay rate.
+If you have earned creditable compensation at multiple pay rates during a school year and your service credit at the highest pay rate is at least equal to 90% of a school year, then your compensation earnable will be based on your highest pay rate.

 To determine the average annual compensation earnable for final compensation purposes, your highest compensation earnable is pro-rated for years in which you did not complete the school term.

-Although your creditable compensation and compensation earnable cannot exceed these limits, your service credit will be determined based on all your service without consideration of the limits.
+Although the compensation used to determine you benefit cannot exceed these limits, your service credit will be determined based on all your service without consideration of the limits.

-If you are a CalSTRS 2% at 62 member, the Public Employees’ Pension Reform Act of 2013 (PEPRA) similarly limits creditable compensation and compensation earnable.
-For fiscal year 2018–19, CalSTRS compensation limit for 2% at 62 members is $146,230.
+If you are a CalSTRS 2% at 62 member, the Public Employees’ Pension Reform Act of 2013 (PEPRA) also limits the compensation used to determine your benefit, and the limit is lower than that required by IRC 401(a)(17).

 Current and previous compensation limits: